The Murder at the Vicarage: Television adaptations

-Radio adaptation
+Audio adaptations

 The book was adapted for radio by Michael Bakewell, with June Whitfield as Miss Marple, Francis Matthews as the Rev. Leonard Clement, and Imelda Staunton as Griselda Clement.
 This adaptation was first broadcast by the BBC in 1993.

+Audible will release an audio dramatisation in 2026, with Toni Collette as Miss Marple, and Kit Harington as Rev. Clement.

 Graphic novel adaptation

-The Murder at the Vicarage was released by HarperCollins as a graphic novel adaptation on 20 May 2008, adapted and illustrated by "Norma" (Norbert Morandière) (ISBN 0-00-727460-2).
+The Murder at the Vicarage was released by HarperCollins as a graphic novel adaptation on 20 May 2008, adapted and illustrated by "Norma" (Norbert Morandière).
 This was translated from the edition first published in France by Emmanuel Proust éditions in 2005 under the title of L'Affaire Prothéroe.